Anna Maria, Florida: History

 Bradenton would attempt to annex the City of Anna Maria in 1963.
 Anna Maria would hold a special election that was described as being "non-official" on April 2, 1963, to confirm Bradenton's decision.
 However, it would not be approved as 297 voted against it while 9 voted in favor of it.

 During Hurricane Irma in 2017, the city pier was damaged significantly.
-It was demolished the following year with plans to rebuilt it.
-The historic city pier was rebuilt and opened in April of 2020.
+It was demolished the following year with plans to rebuild it.
+The historic city pier was rebuilt and opened in April 2020.
+The new pier, however, was also damaged significantly by Hurricane Milton in 2024.